Elimination and Effective Utilization of Food Loss

 Our Challenge Going Forward is to Uncover the Full Potential of Egg Shells.

 We believe calcium, which is the main component of egg shells, not only strengthens each of the cells in a plant but also facilitates various bioactivities within the cells.
 Meanwhile, global climate change is triggering extreme heat to such extents that even humans are having a hard time coping.
-This heat is one of the causes behind reduced rice harvest.
-We believe the calcium from egg shells can prevent heat exhaustion in the rice and stabilize harvests.
-Our challenge going forward is to uncover the mechanism behind this.
+As one of its physiological actions, calcium plays an important role in filling rice in their hulls during times of high-temperature stress.
+Egg shells contain a large amount of calcium, and in the context of global climate change they can be seen an agricultural resource that can help protect rice from summer fatigue and provide a stable supply of good-tasting rice.

 Laboratory of Soil Fertility and Fertilizers, Department of Agricultural Chemistry, Faculty of Applied Biosciences, Tokyo University of Agriculture